The Beginner’s Guide to WordPress Website Security

 Get notified about security problems

 You can’t be on your website at all times.
-But unfortunately, security problems and hacker don’t care about that.
-Someone might try to steal your domain or change details of the NameServers to redirect your emails.
+But unfortunately, security problems and hackers don’t care about that.
+Someone might try to steal your domain or change the details of the NameServers to redirect your emails.
 You might have picked a malware that has changed your content or Google might flag the site as an insecure one without you even knowing.
 Sometimes, problems like that are inevitable.
 But you can still react in time if you just knew about them.

 Automatically log out idle users